DeMar DeRozan NBA Preview vs. the Heat

 Heat 2022-23 Defensive Insights

-- Conceding 41.9 rebounds per game last year, the Heat were sixth in the league in that category.
+- The Heat were ranked second in the NBA defensively last year, giving up 109.8 points per game.

-- Allowing an average of 25.6 assists last year, the Heat were the 14th-ranked team in the league.
+- In terms of rebounds, the Heat were sixth in the league last year, allowing 41.9 per game.

-- The Heat were the 28th-ranked team in the NBA in terms of allowing three-pointers last year, conceding 13.1 makes per game.
+- The Heat conceded 25.6 assists per game last season (14th in the NBA).

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!